 Maintaining Independence, Dignity & Well-Being

+Council on Aging provides information to community members about available resources and assists callers with getting the services and support they need.
+We are the “go to” resource for aging-focused programs and assistance.
+We provide information on where to turn for home care, assistive devices, housing, support groups, transportation, elder abuse, home repair, emergency planning, and more.
 Council on Aging utilizes trained social services staff to provide individuals in Buncombe County age 60 and over with a comprehensive, person-centered approach and assisted access to resources, services and support; coordination includes internal/external referrals and follow-up to ensure clients meet their goals with informed choices.
-Certified Options Counselors provide guidance to individuals as they make informed choices about long-term services and supports.
+Certified Options Counselors provide guidance to individuals as they make informed choices about long-term services and supports

 Provides volunteer transportation to seniors who can longer drive themselves and who cannot access public transportation.